• Skip to main content

 1. Fill a large pot with water and place your Sous Vide in.
 Set the sous vide to 172 degrees and press start to let it begin to warm the water.

-2. Pour in the liquid egg whites (I find this easier than adding eggs white from actual eggs but both can be done), cottage cheese, monterey jack cheese (shred your own from a block - don't get the pre-grated stuff) and salt and pepper.
+2. Pour in the liquid egg whites (I find this easier than adding eggs white from actual eggs but both can be done), cottage cheese, Monterey jack cheese (shred your own from a block - don't get the pre-grated stuff), and salt and pepper.
 Blend that bad boy on high for 60 seconds.

 3. While that is blending you can get the rest of the ingredients together.
 Finely slice and chop the fresh spinach, green onion, and roasted red peppers.

 4. Next set out your containers.
 These cute little 4-ounce mason jars are a perfect size.
 Spray the insides with cooking spray and add a teaspoon of the red peppers to each jar (you will need 6 for this recipe).
-Then evenly divide the spinach and green onion between the jars and finally the egg white mixture that has been blended.
+Then evenly divide the spinach and green onion between the jars and finally, the egg white mixture that has been blended.
 It will perfectly fill the 6 jars.

 5. Place the lids on the jars and tighten just to finger-tip tightness.
 Meaning, don't screw the lids on very hard, just enough to where it's sealed.

-6. Place the filled jars in the warmed sous vide water and set a timer for 1 hour and walk away.
+6. Place the filled jars in the warmed sous vide water set a timer for 1 hour and walk away.

 After the hour is up, remove the bites from the water and let cool.
 You can store it in the fridge until you're ready to eat.